MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 # Currency capabilities in financial reporting

 [!include [banner](../includes/banner.md)]
-[!include preview banner]

 Financial reporting includes features that support complex currency reporting requirements.
 Financial reporting can generate reports using any of the following currency amounts:

 - Accounting currency amount
 - Reporting currency amount
 - Transaction currency amount
-- Translate (currency translation is also known as conversion) to any currency that has been set up in the system
+- Translated amount (currency translation is also known as conversion), translated to any currency that has been set up in the system

 ## Filtering by currency
 By default all report amounts are summarized and presented in the accounting currency of that company.
 If you need to do additional analysis by the transactions and related currencies, you can do so by setting filters on the report.